jrajan14/Python_Basics/README.md

 So, dive in, tinker with code, and embrace the joy of discovery.
 Let's embark on this Python learning adventure together!
 Happy coding! 🎉"

 The above Python code is written in Python 3.
+### **NOTE : Pojects are coded using Visual studio, thus have a .sln file. for any other Python IDEs, use the .py file only.